 The GMAC poll also noted that seventy-nine percent of employers expected to hire business school graduates in 2017.
 Among companies that offer business internships, sixty-six percent planned to offer them to MBA students in 2017.
 Of these companies, eighty-two percent planned to either maintain or increase their previous number of MBA internship openings.

-Obtaining an MBA degree is often a prerequisite for moving up to an executive position.
+Obtaining an MBA degree (or an EMBA) is often a prerequisite for moving up to an executive position.
 Many firms require their executives to have the degree and even companies that don’t make it an official condition of employment typically expect their executives to have one.

 Companies such as Goldman Sachs and JP Morgan may hire candidates with bachelor’s degrees for entry-level jobs, but employees understand that rising into senior management means working for several years and then obtaining their MBA.